-Applications are invited for Humane Studies Fellowships to pursue a liberty advancing career in academia.
+Applications are invited for Humane Studies Fellowships to pursue a liberty-advancing career in academia.
 As a Humane Studies Fellow, you will gain IHS as a partner and a champion for your academic career.

 IHS is a nonprofit educational organization that engages with students and professors around the country to encourage the study and advancement of freedom.

-Course Level: It is a non-residency fellowship program to help graduate students succeed in their PhD program.
+- Course Level: It is a non-residency fellowship programme to help graduate students succeed in their PhD programme.

 - Be enrolled in a PhD program for the upcoming academic year.

 - Have a research interest that contributes to liberty-advancing scholarship.

 - Previous Humane Studies Fellowship applicants and winners who will be enrolled as full-time PhD students in the 2019-2020 academic year are welcome to apply.